-Realizing that some of his ideas and plot twists had sailed over audiences’ heads, in the 1950s Hitchcock began adding a ‘Hitch for Dummies’ recap scene into some of his pictures.
+Realizing that some of his plot twists had sailed over audiences’ heads, in the 1950s Hitchcock began adding a ‘Hitch for Dummies’ recap scene into some of his pictures.
 In Vertigo Kim Novak’s Judy writes a confession that she never sends, as an aid to clueless audience members.
 In North by Northwest Leo G. Carroll shows up twice to redundantly re-state the whole plot.
 Psycho differs in that its exposition dump comes last… it’s like a life preserver thrown to confused and frustrated audiences.
-Simon Oakland’s minutes-long explanation of split personality dynamics is lifted directly from the horror classic Dead of Night (in fact, the entire premise of Psycho is contained in the Michael Redgrave episdode of 1945’s Dead of Night).
+Simon Oakland’s minutes-long explanation of split personality dynamics is lifted directly from the 1945 horror classic Dead of Night . . . in fact, the entire premise of Psycho is contained in the Michael Redgrave episode of that movie.
 Some critics judged the psychiatrist scene deadly dull, but Hitch knew that his audience needed an opportunity to calm down.
 He then sends them on their way with an utterly chilling final image, a stare-down with utter madness.

 This new edition of Psycho will be collectable for another reason — it restores a few bits of material that for fifty years had been relegated to ‘rumor’ status.
 Several ‘new’ shots extend three scenes by just a couple of seconds each.
 There is reportedly another view or two of Norman’s bloody hands in the ‘aftermath cleanup’ scene in the motel bathroom.
 Second, the original finale of the ‘Arbogast on the staircase’ scene has been restored, adding a couple of knife stabs.

 The third addition, a barely two-second cut, was more than a rumor.
-Around 1995 fellow film school friend Douglas Haise pointed out a revelation he’d found hiding in plain sight in the Hitchcock/Truffaut interview book.
+Around 1995 fellow film school friend Douglas Haise pointed out something he found hiding in plain sight in the Hitchcock/Truffaut interview book.
 I wrote it up in a 1998 DVD Savant article, and it was later covered in making-of docus in previous Psycho discs.
 At first we were told that this uncensored cut was from a foreign release version.
 The disclaimer in front of this new encoding says that the initial run of Psycho had the extra shots, but they were taken out around the time of the first TV broadcasts … 1966?